georgeslabreche/ccsdsmo-malc/README.md

 # CCSDS MO MAL C API

-This project is an implementation of the CCSDS MO MAL Standard in C using ZeroMQ as transport backend.
+This project is an implementation of the [CCSDS MO MAL Standard](https://en.wikipedia.org/wiki/CCSDS_Mission_Operations) in C using [ZeroMQ](zeromq.org) as transport backend.

+Complete standard specification can be found on the [CCSDS website](http://public.ccsds.org/publications/BlueBooks.aspx) in the published docue.

+## ABOUT

+The CCSDS MO MAL C API was originally developed for the [CNES](http://cnes.fr), the French Space Agency, by [ScalAgent](www.scalagent.com/en/), a french company specialized in distributed technologies.
+All contributations are welcome.

+## PROJECT DOCUMENTATION

+Project documentation is available at http://ccsdsmo.github.io/malc

+Documentation is in French for the time being.
+Documentation in English is planned and will be uploaded as soon as possible.

+Source code and comments in the source code are in English so you can proably get a good idea of what is goining on by just having a look at the code.
+A good place to start is the `samples` directory.

 ## INSTALLATION

-The module 'zproject' needs to be installed: https://github.com/zeromq/zproject
+The module requires **zproject** to be installed. **zproject** can be found [here](https://github.com/zeromq/zproject).

-Before installing 'zproject' the file 'zproject_known_projects.xml' has to be updated in order to contain the right versions of czmq, and the definition of new projects such as 'mal':
+Before installing 'zproject', the file 'zproject_known_projects.xml' has to be updated in order to contain the right versions of czmq, and the definition of new projects such as 'mal':